9 Reasons Why Your Mortgage Application Could Be Slowed Down

 Failing to show how you built up your deposit

-Whether it was family inheritance money, a lottery win (if only), or just plain old-fashioned saving, you need to be able to clearly demonstrate how you built up your mortgage deposit.
+Whether it was family inheritance money, a lottery win (if only), or just plain old-fashioned saving, you must demonstrate how you built up your mortgage deposit.

 Need more advice?

-If you’re ready to make an enquiry please click the button below and a mortgage expert will be in touch ASAP…
+If you’re ready to make an enquiry, please click the button below, and a mortgage expert will contact you as soon as possible.

 Get Started